 Model adequacy

 The in-sample model comparisons are for determining their relative adequacy, or a model’s ability to represent the data it was fit to.
 Comparison between the posterior predictive estimates of in-sample AUC for each of the four models demonstrates that, overall, all of the models have approximately equal in-sample performance (Fig. [fig:auc_hist]).
 The parameter rich model VP has the greatest median in-sample AUC when compared to the other three models, but there is substantial overlap in their posterior distributions.
 Additionally, while our parameter rich model VP is possibly the most adequately performing model, the difference or improvement to performance is minimal at best – all four models have approximately equal in-sample AUC posterior distributions.
 All of the in-sample AUC estimates from our models are concentrated around an AUC of 0.77 which is interpreted as “fine but not good” performance.
-It is then hard to conclude that there is one “best” model which we can rely upon.
+It is therefore hard to conclude that there is one “best” model which we can rely upon.

 For many taxon/model combinations there are one or more time periods where posterior predictive in-sample AUC has a median value less than or equal to 0.5 – AUC value of 0.5 indicates that the model’s predictions are no better than random (Fig. [fig:auc_taxon_time]).
 However, this pattern is absent for the posterior predictive distribution of Foraminfera and Radiolaria for the VP model.
 Additionally, these periods of low model performance are rarer for the posterior predictive distribution of the VP model for calcareous nannoplankton and Dinoflagellates when compared to the other three models.